JCMais/node-libcurl/README.md

 * static methods:
   * getCount - Get amount of Curl instances active
     * returns int
+  * getVersion - Get libcurl version as string
+    * returns string

 * static members:
   * option - Object with all options available.
   * info - Object with all infos available.
+  * protocols - Object with the protocols supported by libcurl as bitmasks, should be used when setting PROTOCOLS and REDIR_PROTOCOLS options.

 ## Installing on Windows